uncai/uncai.github.io/docs/index.html.md

 Initial meeting for the semester, where we'll discuss our plans for the semester and what we're interested in working on.

+A first resource is our article on [Developer Tools for Machine Learning](dev-tools-ml).

 ### Weekly Reading Group